Home > City Guides > Best U.S. Spring Break Vacation Locations

 A post shared by @instagram

-Spring is a great time of year to take a vacation in Honolulu, thanks in part to a wide variety of island festivities that take place in the spring!
+Spring is a great time of year for a vacation in Honolulu, thanks in part to a wide variety of island festivities that take place in the spring months!
 Celebrate Asian, Pacific Islander, and Hawaiian cultures at the annual three-day Honolulu Festival.
-Listen to live music, watch hula dancing performances, and make your own lei during the annual Lei Day Celebration, which has been going for 95 years.
-Take in the scenic ocean views while whale watching in Oahu’s southern seas.
-Spend a day swimming, snorkeling, or surfing at the popular spring break destination Waikiki Beach.
-Go swimming, have a picnic, or play sand volleyball at the 119-acre Ala Moana Regional Park.
-Stop by the Aloha Tower Marketplace, a popular Hawaii landmark featuring shopping, dining, and a 10th-floor observation deck with incredible views of the city.
-Sign up for an art class or view art collections like Arts of Africa, Arts of Pan-Asia, and Art of Hawai‘i and the Pacific at the Honolulu Museum of Art.
-Grab locally-sourced plates like Crab Cakes, Seafood Bisque, or the Truffle Braised Shortrib at MW Restaurant.
-Or try the Sea Scallops, Japanese Eggplant, or Smoked Ham Hock Terrine at the elevated Senia.
+Listen to live music, watch hula dancing performances, and make your own lei during the annual Lei Day Celebration, which has been going on for over 95 years.
+Take in scenic ocean views while whale watching in Oahu’s southern seas.
+Spend a day swimming, snorkeling, or surfing at the popular spring break destination, Waikiki Beach.
+Admire views of Hawaiian volcanoes from the beaches of Honolulu, or hike to the summit of Diamond Head to see a 300,000 year-old volcano up close.
+Pay respects to those who served on December 7, 1941, and learn about how the U.S. entered WWII by visiting Pearl Harbor.
+Stop by the Aloha Tower Marketplace—a popular Hawaii landmark—for shopping, dining, and a 10th-floor observation deck with incredible views of the city.
+Grab locally-sourced plates like Crab Cakes, Seafood Paella, or the Truffle Braised Shortrib at MW Restaurant.
+Or try the Seared Scallops, Kampachi Crudo, or Triple-Smoked Salmon at the elevated Senia.

 A post shared by @instagram